 Vysehrad Fort also shelters the oldest Rotunda of St. Martin, which is from the 11th Century.
 This historic fort offers more greenery than its famous counterpart and has its unique charm.
 If your kiddos are into history or horticulture, you’ll find it one of the best things to do in Prague.

 Take a leisurely walk around Slavin Cemetary to see ornate gravestones.
 Bring a camera to click scenic photos of the river and the city from various lookout points.
 You can also sit on one of the park’s benches to relax and cherish the incredible view surrounding this fort.

 Address: Národní 362/31, 110 00 Staré Město, Czechia

-Situated at the heart of the capital city in the famous Narodini Avenue, the museum covers 420 square meters of area.
+Situated at the heart of the capital city on the famous Narodini Avenue, the museum covers 420 square meters.
 It displays more than 3,000 models, separated into different themed exhibits.

 The museum features over 20 exhibitions on three floors, with creations inspired by history, architecture, and pop culture.
 These themed areas also recreate hits from the movie world, including Harry Potter, Star Wars, and Batman.

 However, the top attraction of the LEGO Museum is its wide selection of Prague’s monuments and model buildings.
 The Charles Bridge is the most popular one.
 Other highlights include the Astronomical Clock and the National Museum.

 The museum also features jewels of international architecture, such as Paris’ Eiffel Tower, London’s Tower Bridge, and India’s Taj Mahal.
 The LEGO Museum is a fantastic attraction and easily one of the most fun things to do in Prague with kids.